-In conclusion, our work extensively characterizes size-induced distribution shifts and evaluates their impact on GNNs' generalizability to significantly larger test graphs compared ot the training set.
-Spectral analysis on real-world biological data reveals a strong correlation between graph spectrum and size, which hinders GNNs' size generalization.
-We identify the pivotal role of cycle-related information in reducing spectral differences between small and alrge graphs.
-Motivated by these findings, we introduce a size-insensitive attention strategy that can be integrated with any GNN architectures.
-Our empirical findings suggest that cycle information is cruical for size generalization and our proposed method significantly enhances the size generalizability of GNNs.
-This research provides valuable insights for enhacing GNN generalization across varying graph sizes. {An interesting future direction is to extend this work to domains beyond biology.}
+Our work extensively characterized size-induced distribution shifts and evaluated their impact on GNNs' generalizability to significantly larger test graphs compared to the training set.
+Through spectral analysis on real-world biological data, we uncovered a strong correlation between graph spectrum and size, which hinders GNNs' size generalization.
+We further identified the pivotal role of cycle-related information in reducing spectral differences between small and large graphs.
+Motivated by these findings, we introduced {three cycle-aware strategies} that can be integrated with any GNN architectures.
+Our empirical findings suggest that cycle information is crucial for size generalization and our proposed method significantly enhances the size generalizability of GNNs.
+Overall, this work provides practical insights for enhacing GNN generalization across varying graph sizes. {An interesting future direction is to extend this work to domains beyond biology.}